db0/godot-card-game-framework/README.md

 ## Installation

+First of all, make sure your project's window stretch mode is set to either 'disabled' or 'viewport'

+### Card class

+The below instructions will set up your game to use the `Card` class as a framework for card handling.

-Simply copy the CardTemplate.gd and Hand.gd in an appropriate location in your project.
+1. Copy the CardTemplate.gd and Hand.gd in an appropriate location in your project.

    The CardTemplate.tcsn file is optional, but if you're looking for a design template for your cards, feel free to use it by instancing child scenes based on it.

-Now simply extend your card node's script, from the Card class
+2. Extend your card node's script, from the Card class

-    extends Card
+    `extends Card`

    This will allow you to keep your custom code clean, while benefiting from the framework functionality.

    It will also make it easy to upgrade your framework by just copying more recent versions of CardTemplate.gd.

-Once done, connect your card node's `mouse_entered()` and `mouse_exited()` signals to your card template's script.
+3. Connect your card node's `mouse_entered()` and `mouse_exited()` signals to your card template's script.

+4. If you're not using the provided CardTemplate.tcsn, add a tween node called "Tween" to the root of your card scene.

+5. Edit the `var nodes_map` dictionary in the "Behaviour Constants" section, to point to your board and various container scenes (Deck, discard etc)

+### Hand Class

+The below instructions will set up your game to use the `Hand` class as a framework for hand handling.

-Likewise, to use the provided Hand library, add a Node2D as a child node to where you want your hand to appear, then make sure that its script extends the Hand class.
+1. Add a Node2D as a child node to where you want your hand to appear, then make sure that its script extends the Hand class.

+    `extends Hand`

-Once done, connect your card-draw signal to the Hand node and make it call the `draw_card()` function.
+2. Connect your card-draw signal to the Hand node and make it call the `draw_card()` (see the Deck.tcsn node for a sample of such a signal)

-Finally, make sure your project's window stretch mode is set to either 'disabled' or 'viewport'
+### Unit Testing

+Do the following if you want to use/import the provided unit tests

+1. [install Gut](https://github.com/bitwes/Gut/wiki/Install) and do the relevant setup, if you don't have it already.
+2. If you followed the standard Gut instructions, you should have already have created the tests folder, copy the test_*.gd from /tests/unit inside your own `res://tests/unit`.
+3. Edit TestVars.gd and modify the boardScene const to point to the root board (i.e. where the cards are played) of your game.

 ## Easy Customation